darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 which produces the same bytecode: it doesn't matter how we chunk the assembly.

+[Debo NOTE: This is bad]
+There are a couple of reasons why this intermediate _assembly language_ is a useful place to start our program.
+Since the bytecode specification is a source of major uncertainty for us, this layer isolates our tinkering with the bytecode to a very specific place in our program.
+Since the bytecode specification also changes more often than the ast spec does, this also provides us with an 'insulating layer' between these two concerns.

 A higher-level assembly language could've been made where instead of `op.LOAD_CONST(0)` this example would say `op.LOAD_CONST('Chrysophylax')`,